nkoster/OTP/README.md

 Very simple [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) implementation in C++.

 Very limited, because of this [copy-paste](https://stackoverflow.com/questions/22886167/read-a-string-of-length-greater-than-4096-bytes-from-stdin-in-c) thing.
-In Linux, this issue will be problametic when the copy-paste contains more than 4092 bytes.
+In Linux, this issue will be problametic when the copy-paste contains more than 4092 bytes, in SSH/TTY/bash.

 To do: make processing more bytes than the copy-paste limit (thus writing cipher and key to files) possible, altough that's unsave: key material goes to disk, which is likely unwanted, or, at least needs extra attention in shredding the key.